Fayob/simple_bank/README.md

 - [❓ FAQ (OPTIONAL)](#faq)
 - [📝 License](#license)

-# 📖 BOOKING_APP <a id="about-project"></a>
+# 📖 SIMPLE BANK <a id="about-project"></a>

 **Simple Bank** is an API that allows users to make transactions.
-Users can create bank accounts in different currencies, and make transaction to another account from their own account..
+Users can create bank accounts in different currencies, and make transaction to another account from their own account.

 ## 🛠 Built With <a id="built-with"></a>